SunnysideAaron/go-rsql/README.md

 | =in=           | In                  |
 | =out=          | Not in              |

-The following table lists two joining operators:
+go-rsql supports two joining operators:

 | Composite Operator | Description         |
 |--------------------|---------------------|